-The impedance of an insulated line is somewhat different from that of the open-air line just described.
+The impedance of an insulated line is somewhat lower from that of the open-air line just described.
 Thus, the three-eighth-inch wide "ribbon" used with TV antennas has an impedance of 300Ω .
+This is because of the effect of the dielectric material.

 Figure 2-7 shows the distribution of current and voltage on an unterminated quarter-wave line.
-From this distribution, it is evident that various impedances (Z = E/I) are available b tapping the line at appropriate points.
+From this distribution, it is evident that various impedances (Z = E/I) are available by tapping the line at appropriate points.
 This is an important convenience which will be considered later in Sec.
 2-11, Methods of Matching Impedance.